KhronosGroup/glTF/specification/2.0/README.md

     ior = 1.5)
 ```

+### Microfacet Surfaces

+The metal BRDF and the dielectric BRDF are based on a microfacet model.
+The theory behind microfacet models was developed in early works by [Torrance and Sparrow (1967)](#TorranceSparrow1967), [Cook and Torrance (1982)](#CookTorrance1982), and others.
+A microfacet model describes the orientation of tiny facets (microfacets) on the surface as a statistical distribution.
+The distribution determines the orientation of the facets as a random perturbation around the normal direction of the surface.
+The perturbation strength depends on the `roughness` parameter and varies between 0 (smooth surface) and 1 (rough surface).
+A number of distribution functions have been proposed in the last decades.
+We use the Trowbridge-Reitz distribution first described by [Trowbridge and Reitz (1975)](#TrowbridgeReitz1975).
+Later [Walter et al. (2007)](#Walter2007) independently developed the same distribution and called it "GGX".
+They show that it is a better fit for measured data than the Beckmann distribution used by [Cook and Torrance (1982)](#CookTorrance1982) due to its stronger tails.

+The Trowbridge-Reitz/GGX microfacet distribution describes the microsurface as being composed of perfectly specular, infinitesimal oblate ellipsoids, whose half-height in the normal direction is α times the radius in the tangent plane. α = 1 gives spheres, which results in uniform reflection in all directions.
+This reflection behavior corresponds to a rough surface. α = 0 gives a perfectly specular surface.
+As suggested by [Burley (2012)](#Burley2012) we use the mapping α = `roughness`^2 which results in more perceptually linear changes in the roughness.

+The distribution only describes the proportion of each normal on the microsurface.
+It does not describe how the normals are organized.
+For this we need a microsurface profile.
+The difference between distribution and profile is detailed by [Heitz (2014)](#Heitz2014), where he in addition provides an extensive study of common microfacet profiles.
+Based on this work, we suggest using the Smith microsurface profile (originally developed by [Smith (1967)](#Smith1967)) and its corresponding masking-shadowing function.
+Heitz describes the Smith profile as the most accurate model for reflection from random height fields.
+It assumes that height and normal between neighboring points are not correlated, implying a random set of microfacets instead of a continuous surface.

+Microfacet models often do not consider multiple scattering.
+The shadowing term suppresses light that intersects the microsurface a second time.
+[Heitz et al. (2016)](#Heitz2016) extended the Smith-based microfacet models to include a multiple scattering component, which significantly improves accuracy of predictions of the model.
+We suggest to incorporate multiple scattering whenever possible, either by making use of the unbiased stochastic evaluation introduced by Heitz, or one of the approximations presented later, for example by [Kulla and Conty (2017)](#KullaConty2017) or [Turquin (2019)](#Turquin2019).

+### Complete Model

 The BRDFs and mixing operators used in the metallic-roughness material are summarized in the following image.

 ![](figures/pbr.png)

 The glTF spec is designed to allow applications to choose different lighting implementations based on their requirements.
 Some implementations may focus on an accurate simulation of light transport while others may choose to deliver real-time performance.
 Therefore, any implementation that adheres to the rules for mixing BRDFs is conformant to the glTF spec.

 In a physically-accurate light simulation, the BRDFs have to follow some basic principles: the BRDF has to be positive, reciprocal and energy conserving.
 This ensures that the visual output of the simulation is independent of the underlying rendering algorithm, as long as it is unbiased.
-The specification will provide a mathematical model that allows implementations to achieve an exact result in an unbiased renderer.
-Note that unbiased renderers may still decide to deviate from the specification to achieve better visual quality.

 The unbiased light simulation with physically realistic BRDFs will be the ground-truth for approximations in real-time renderers that are often biased, but still give visually pleasing results.
 Usually, these renderers take shortcuts to solve the rendering equation, like the split-sum approximation for image based lighting, or simplify the math to save instructions and reduce register pressure.
 However, there are many ways to achieve good approximations, depending on the platform (mobile or web applications, desktop applications on low or high-end hardware, VR) different constraints have to be taken into account.